 Best Mutual Funds for Kids

-Also, keep in mind that children may qualify to open an Individual Retirement Account (IRA) if they have earned income.
-For example, if they do yard work or babysit for a summer job, they could potentially start their own IRA and begin saving for retirement.
-Use the power of compounding interest!
-The earlier they start investing, the better.
+- Roth IRA: Children may qualify to open an Individual Retirement Account (IRA) if they have earned income.
+For example, if they do yard work or babysit for a summer job, and claim this income on a tax return, they could start their own IRA and begin saving for retirement.

-Investing for Kids Often Starts With Just One Mutual Fund
+Investing for Kids Can Start With Just One Mutual Fund

 If you want to take the most simple route and invest with just one fund, there are a few options that work best in terms of keeping costs low and diversification broad:

 - Balanced Funds: Also called hybrid funds or asset allocation funds, are mutual funds that invest in a balanced asset allocation of stocks, bonds, and cash.
 The allocation usually remains fixed and invests according to a stated investment objective or style.
-For example, Fidelity Balanced Fund (FBALX) has an approximate asset allocation of 65 percent stocks, 30 percent bonds, and 5 percent cash.
-This is considered a medium risk or moderate portfolio.
 This balance of stocks and bonds provides good diversification in just one fund.

 - Target Date Mutual Funds: Also called life-cycle funds or target retirement funds.
-Target-Date Mutual Funds invest in a mix of stocks, bonds, and cash that is appropriate for a person investing until a certain year.
+Target-Date Mutual Funds invest in a mix of stocks, bonds, and cash that is appropriate for a person investing until a certain year or decade.
 As the target date approaches, the fund manager will gradually decrease market risk by shifting assets out of stocks and into bonds and cash, which is what an individual investor would do manually themselves.
-Therefore, target-date mutual funds are a type of "set it and forget it" investment.
-For example, if you are saving for retirement and think you may retire around the year 2035, a good choice for you might be Vanguard Target Retirement 2035 (VTTHX).
-Then you can end your research, periodically add new money to the fund, and watch your nest egg grow as you go on about living your life!
+For example, a 15-year old child, investing at Vanguard and expecting to retire in about 45 years, could invest in Vanguard Target Retirement 2065 (VLXVX).

-How Kids Can Get Started Investing With Just $100
+How Kids Can Get Started Investing With $50 or Less

-One drawback of most high-quality mutual funds is that they require a minimum initial investment of up to $3,000 to get started.
-However, Charles Schwab has several mutual funds with minimum initial investments of as little as $100.
-Here are some of the best:
+One drawback of some mutual funds is that they require a minimum initial investment of up to $1,000 or more to get started.

 Disclaimer: The information on this site is provided for discussion purposes only, and should not be misconstrued as investment advice.
 Under no circumstances does this information represent a recommendation to buy or sell securities.